 Becoming a lawyer is probably viewed as a lucrative endeavor due to the profession’s high incomes and subsequent possibilities in life.
 Balance Junkie looks at Why It Stinks to Be a Lawyer.

 Trusts are possibly deemed to be a product that serves the rich but Retire Happy Blog offers clarity by Making sense of Trusts.

 There are at least a few lesser-known benefit programs and provisions in the Canadian system.
 Boomer and Echo finds and writes about one called CPP’s Child Rearing Dropout Provision.

 It is easy to go overboard with buying items (as gifts or for personal use) during the holiday season but Sustainable Personal Finance arrives in time by showing How to Limit Materialism During the Holidays.

 Inflation has been low in the recent past but the Canadian Personal Finance Blog discusses November 2013 CPI data at Christmas CPI Data Ho Ho Ho and offers a clearer picture.

 In essence, any profitable trade (stock market or otherwise) is governed by the ‘buy low, sell high’ mantra.
 Young and Thrifty tells readers How to Make Sure You Buy Low, Sell High, and Ignore Everything Else.

 Holidays are a time to rejoice with family but it may also be the time to remain mindful and face/handle annoying members of the extended family.
 Zen Habits shows us how to use Family Gatherings: The Ultimate Mindfulness Training Ground

 Check out an interview I had with mint.com on how to build wealth.

-My Own Advisor, an avid dividend investor, is up to $7,600 per year in dividend income!If you would like to read more articles like this, you can sign up for my free newsletter service below (we will not spam you).
+My Own Advisor, an avid dividend investor, is up to $7,600 per year in dividend income!If you would like to read more articles like this, you can sign up for my free weekly money tips newsletter below (we will never spam you).